merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 * DIAMOND or NCBI's blastp for search.
 * [MCL]({% post_url anvio/2016-06-18-installing-third-party-software %}#mcl) for clustering.
 * [muscle]({% post_url anvio/2016-06-18-installing-third-party-software %}#muscle) for alignment.
 Which is optional.
-If you don't have it, amino acid sequences within your gene clusters will not be aligned, and will look ugly.
+If you don't have it, anvi'o will not automatically align amino acid sequences within your gene clusters, and things will look ugly :(

 If your system is properly setup, this command should run without any errors: